h2oai/datatable/docs/api/type/void.rst

     The type of a column where all values are NAs.

     In datatable, any column can have NA values in it.
-There is, however, a special type that can be assigned for a column where *all* values are
+There is, however, a special type for a column where *all* values are NAs: ``void``.
-    NAs: ``void``.
 This type's special property is that it can be used in place where any other type could be expected.

     A column of this type does not occupy any storage space.
 Unlike other types,